jenkinsci/datadog-plugin/RELEASING.md

 * Manually test changes included in the new release.
 * Make sure documentation is up-to-date.
 * [Update changelog](#update-changelog)
   - Create a distinct pull request.
-* **IMPORTANT**: Update Plugin version in this following method.
-  - `org.datadog.jenkins.plugins.datadog.DatadogUtilities.getDatadogPluginVersion`

 ## Update Changelog